khakhalin/notes/keywords/regularization.md

 # On the difference between L1 and L2

 **L2 regularization**: use a modified loss = Loss(Data|Model) + λ∑ω² where ω are model weights, and λ is a hyperparameter known as **Regularization rate**.
-High values of λ push {ω} towards normal distribution, while low λ make the distributin of {ω} closer to uniform.
+High values of λ push {ω} towards normal distribution, while low λ make the distribution of {ω} closer to uniform.
 Discourages sparseness of {ω}, as having many small weights becomes better than having a few solid ones.
 So, in a way, L2 regularization is pro-democracy, and anti-parsimony.
 As λ is increased, weights are pressed down asymptotically.

 Alternative: **L1 regularization**, aka **Lasso** (least absolute shrinking).
 Loss = Loss(Data|Model) +  λ∑abs(ω) .
 Aggressive shrinkage of small ω; encourages parsimony; discourages "leakage of features".
 As λ is increased, weights, one by one, suddenly drop dead from something to zero.